trenner1/EC2-Provisioner/README.md

 ## Notes 📝

 - You will be prompted for a key pair location and a key pair name.
 You can leave this to the default by pressing return and it will be provided as `~/.ssh/AWSEC2.pem`.
-In AWS it will be called `AWSEC2Key`
+In AWS it will be called `AWSEC2Key`.
+- Upon running `./run.sh destroy` the terraform destroy operation will run and at the end it will prompt you to verify if you would like to remove your public key from AWS.

 ---